ivana73/H2O-Monitor/README.md

 # H2O-Monitor
 A full-stack web app for visualizing and managing water network failures with real-time updates and role-based access.

+Demo: Here is a link to the demo version of the website, deployed from the demo branch.
+It provides a preview of the full application and shows how it appears to an unregistered user.
+The map includes sample (dummy) water incident data. https://h2o-monitor.onrender.com/

+Full: Start commands:
 start frontend npm run dev
 Ctrl C to stop